Non-Cognitive Skills

 Evidence Base

 Many studies have reproduced these findings on the importance of non-cognitive skills in outcomes for young people (Farrington et al., 2012; Gutman & Schoon, 2013; Heckman & Kautz, 2012).
 The Big Five OCEAN noncognitive skills comprise Openness to Experience, Conscientiousness, Extraversion, Agreeableness, and (absence of) Neuroticism, and these significantly influence behaviour and social interaction.
 Building non-cognitive skills significantly impacts educational and labour market outcomes, particularly in students at high risk of dropping out of the school system entirely (Kautz et al., 2014).
-The evidence from the Kautz and others study finds that stronger non-cognitive skills act as a protective factor against mental illness as it reduces anxiety and stress and increases resilience and self-esteem.
+The evidence from the Kautz and others study finds that stronger non-cognitive skills act as a protective factor against mental illness, as they reduce anxiety and stress and increase resilience and self-esteem.

 Previous